Light

 }

-The value of these variables is attached to the client you use to execute queries.
+The value of these global variables is attached to the client you use to execute queries.
 The exact API depends on which client library you’re using:

 TypeScript